 Expanding your team is a wonderful benefit of having a booming business.
 This growth of your staff enables greater service and business increase all round.
 Unfortunately, employing new staff is not as easy or foolproof a method for growth as it might first seem.
-In fact, 16.5% of new hires quit their position in their first week of employment.
+16.5% of new hires quit their position in their first week of employment.

-Being on the wrong side of a statistic like this would obviously be detrimental for your business.
+Being on the wrong side of a statistic like this would be detrimental to your business.
 Not least because of the investment you would have made in finding and hiring.
 What it also shows is how important it is to get that first day right, and how vital it is to make sure you give a new hire the confidence to turn up for the rest of the week

 “Train people well enough so they can leave, treat them well enough so they don’t want to.”
 Richard Branson